umerhuzaifa/umerhuzaifa.github.io/README.md

 My work is best accessed at https://umerhuzaifa.com/

-⛏ I work on Dynamics and Control of Legged and Assistive Robotics
+⛏ I teach and work on firmware design and other aspects of low level programming and device design.

 🖐 I’m frequently looking for collaborators on my projects.
 If that's you, let's get in touch!